MatheLi/Fall_Detection_App_AI/posts/First_model.md

 Since we now also have the label in the data frames, we can detach ourselves from the folder structure and mix everything   together.
 Here all files from all folders are added to an array.

-Expects as parameters the dataframes with the labels and returns a data_vector.
+Expects as parameters the DataFrames with the labels and returns a data_vector.
 ```
 def erstelle_daten_vektor(FOL,FKL,BSC,SDL,CHU,SCH,STU,STN,CSI,CSO,JOG,JUM,SIT,STD,WAL):
     daten_vektor=[]